Spencer021/Public-Ninja-One-Scripts/SystrayAdminLock.md

-# Restricting NinjaOne System Tray Scripts to Admin-Only Access
+# Restricting NinjaOne System Tray Scripts to 'Admin-Only' Access

-This guide covers how to create scripts for the NinjaOne system tray and configure some to execute exclusively for administrators as allowed by a checkbox inside NinjaOne, enhancing security and control over script execution.
+This guide explains how to create scripts for the NinjaOne system tray and configure some to run exclusively for administrators, using a checkbox within NinjaOne to control access.
+This approach enhances security and oversight for script execution.
+However, this method is best suited for restricting scripts that you’d prefer end users not interact with, rather than for critical security measures.
+It’s ideal for minor administrative tasks where accidental access wouldn’t pose a significant security risk, not for safeguarding highly sensitive operations.

+**Disclaimer**: I am not responsible for any actions you take based on this guide or the outcomes that result from implementing these configurations.
+Use at your own discretion and ensure they align with your organization’s security policies.

+**Resources and Credits**:
+- All icons and fonts referenced in this guide can be found at [Google Fonts - Material Symbols Outlined](https://fonts.google.com/?selected=Material+Symbols+Outlined:automation:FILL@0;wght@400;GRAD@0;opsz@24&icon.size=24&icon.color=%23e3e3e3).
+- Special thanks to the [NinjaOne Stream](https://www.youtube.com/watch?v=qBhk0awc3-c) for inspiration and insights.
+- Shoutout to JT (MrDrProfessorJT) and Trevor (StrikerTS) for sharing that resource, and to Joseph for the inspiration!

 ## Step 1: Access Global Custom Fields
 Navigate to **Settings > Administration > Global Custom Fields** in the NinjaOne interface to begin setting up the necessary configurations.